Faith-Based Drug Rehab

 Addressing the Root of Addiction

 Addiction is often rooted in something deeper than what ostensibly may appear to be a simple relationship to drugs or alcohol.
 Rough childhoods, broken homes, co-occurring mental disorders and pressure to “fit in” during adolescence all can dramatically impact a teen’s development and whether or not they turn to drugs as a way to cope.

 Research also shows that recovering patients with higher levels of spirituality exhibit positive qualities such as increased optimism, lower anxiety and a higher resilience to stress.

 No two recovery stories are the same.
-It’s important to have your teen’s mental health properly screened in the event of a substance problem, and follow the doctor’s recommendations regarding treatment.
-But if you and your family believe that spiritual principles could benefit your troubled teen, you can easily find rehab plans that implement these principles alongside traditional medicine.
+It’s important to have your mental health properly screened in the event of a substance problem, and follow the doctor’s recommendations regarding treatment.
+But if you and your family believe that spiritual principles could benefit your recovery, you can easily find treatment programs that implement these principles alongside traditional medicine.

 Faith-Based Recovery Programs